The Singelpark in Leiden: how citizens created one of the best parks in the Netherlands

 Did you know that the city of Leiden is home to one of the oldest botanical gardens in the world?

 The magical Hortus Botanicus.
-Image: Abuzer van Leeuwen/Supplied
+Image: Depositphotos

-The University of Leiden was responsible for planting the first seeds in this historical garden, lovingly called the ‘hortus’ by its inhabitants.
+The University of Leiden was responsible for planting the first seeds in this historical garden, lovingly called the ‘Hortus’ by its inhabitants.
 You can enjoy a day in the sun and stroll through the garden for a relaxing day.

 Another highlight is the classy observatory which is located, more or less, in the hortus.